Logan-Roelofs/personal-blog-website/content/postToBe/fileTransfers.md

 ## Download Files using Powershell

-The esiast way to download files using Powershell is to use the `Net.WebClient` class.
+The easiest way to download files using Powershell is to use the `Net.WebClient` class.
 This class provides a intuitive way to download HTTP HTTPS and FTP files.

 ```powershell
 $webClient = New-Object System.Net.WebClient